Affine noncommutative geometry: 3a. Quantum isometries

 We have now to work out the various correspondences between our objects $(S,T,U,K)$, as to reach to a full set of correspondences, in each of the above 4 cases.
 We know from chapters 1-2 that we already have 4 such correspondences.
 In this chapter we discuss 3 more correspondences, as to reach to a total of 7 correspondences, as follows:

 In order to connect the spheres and tori $(S,T)$ to the quantum groups $(U,K)$, the idea will be that of using quantum isometry groups.
-However, normally ``isometry'' comes from iso and metric, and so is something preserving the metric, and remember from various discussions from the previous chapters that our objects $S,T,U,K$ are not ``quantum metric spaces'' in some reasonable sense.
+However, normally ``isometry'' comes from iso and metric, and so is something preserving the metric, and remember from the various discussions from chapters 1-2 that our objects $S,T,U,K$ are not exactly ``quantum metric spaces'' in some reasonable sense.
 Let us record this as a fact, to start with:

-\begin{fact} Our objects $S,T,U,K$ are not quantum metric spaces, in some reasonable sense, and so cannot have quantum isometry groups in a usual, iso+metric sense. \end{fact}
+\begin{fact} Our objects $S,T,U,K$ are not quantum metric spaces, in some reasonable sense, and so cannot have quantum isometry groups in a usual, iso\,+\,metric sense. \end{fact}

-Here the word ``reasonable'' can only suggest that we are into some controversies, and so are we.
+Here the word ``reasonable'' can only suggest that we are into some controversies, and so are we, indeed.
 But dealing with this controversy is an easy task, because we can send packing any criticism with the following argument.
-The only reasonable notion of quantum metric is that of Connes \cite{co1}, based on a Dirac operator, and don't you dare to think otherwise, and since our manifolds $S,T,U,K$ do not have a Dirac operator in general, they cannot be quantum metric spaces, in some reasonable sense.
+The only reasonable notion of quantum metric is that of Connes \cite{co1}, based on a Dirac operator, and don't you dare to think otherwise, and since our manifolds $S,T,U,K$ do not have a Dirac operator a la Connes, they cannot be quantum metric spaces, in some reasonable sense.
 QED.

 This being said, recall that $O_N,U_N$ are the isometry groups of $\mathbb R^N,\mathbb C^N$, with of course some care with respect to the complex structure when talking $U_N$.
 And now since $O_N^+,U_N^+$ are straightforward, very natural liberations of $O_N,U_N$, we can definitely think at $O_N^+,U_N^+$ as being ``quantum isometry groups'', in a somewhat abstract sense.
-So, regardless of Fact 3.1 says, we feel entitled to talk about quantum isometries, in our setting, be that in a bit abstract and unorthodox way, not exactly coming from iso+metric.
+So, regardless of Fact 3.1 says, we feel entitled to talk about quantum isometries, in our setting, be that in a bit abstract and unorthodox way, not exactly coming from iso\,+\,metric.

 So, we have an idea here, in order to short-circuit Fact 3.1.
 And fortunately, in order to make now our point clear, and be able to rigorously talk about quantum isometries in our sense, pure mathematics comes to the rescue.
 In the classical case, we have indeed the following trivial speculation, taking us away from serious, metric geometry: